Frequently Asked Questions about Therapy and Counselling

 As well, I have attended further training in EMDR Peak Performance (with Sam Foster, one of the two creators of this approach) and Performance Enhancement training with David Grand.
 In addition, I have further EMDR training on Generalized Anxiety Disorder with Dr. Philippe Gauvreau, on Trauma and Dissociation with several people including Jim Knipe, Kathy Martin and Bessel van der Kolk, and The Feeling State Addiction Protocol with Robert Miller.

-In addition, I have attended the EMDRIA International Conference six times (most recently in September 2014), and the EMDR Canada conference five times.
+In addition, I have attended the EMDRIA International Conference and the EMDR Canada conference regularly (most recently in 2018).
 I am an EMDRIA-Approved Fraser-Trained Facilitator and an EMDRIA-Approved Consultant.

 For more information or to make a confidential